-They’re noisy, disruptive and sometimes cause injury, but the protestors who will gather at the CancZn meeting have little chance of changing anything.
+They’re noisy, disruptive and sometimes cause injury so having a Long Island NY Injury Lawyer could always be of help, but the protestors who will gather at the CancZn meeting have little chance of changing anything.
 Like their predecessors at Seattle and Rome and Geneva and Melbourne, most of them have completely mistaken their targets.

 Here’s an example of cockeyed aim from the Friends of the Earth International (“FOEI(link to FOEI website)”:http://www.foei.org/).

 “Behind the rhetoric about ‘rules-based trade’, ‘liberalization’ and the ‘Doha Development Round’, the reality is that the WTO’s trade and investment rules are consistently being shaped around the interests of transnational corporations, consolidating their global expansion and removing any remaining obstacles,” says the report ‘_Business rules in the WTO: Who pays the price?_’ released in London Thursday.… “The report compiles a number of very disturbing examples of what has gone wrong, and what can go wrong unless the influence of corporations over the WTO is halted somehow.” _from_ the World”>http://www.wbcsd.org/plugins/DocSearch/details.asp?type=DocDet&DocId=MjE2MQ”>World Business Council for Sustainable Development website